RyanLamansky/dotnet-webassembly/README.md

 * The following export types are not supported by the compiler: Table.
 * The following import types are not supported by the compiler: Table, Memory, Global.
-* Function exports that expose an import are not supported by the compiler.
 * Passing a MethodBuilder as an imported function will cause the compiler to generate incorrect code.
 * Thorough documentation is needed.